adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 ## License

-This script is provided as-is for use with FMOS.
+This script is provided as-is for use with FireMon OS systems.
 Modify as needed for your environment.

 ## Contributing